sunshroom/sunshroom.com/readme.md

 An experiment in using [Wintersmith](https://github.com/jnordberg/wintersmith), a Node-based static site generator, to create a simple personal homepage hosted on GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com).

+This project is still under construction!
+A lot of this information is inaccurate and the site is not finished nor deployed.

 ## Installation

-Install [Wintersmith](https://github.com/jnordberg/wintersmith) with `npm install wintersmith -g`.
-Next run `npm install` from the directory containing this git repo.
+**Requirements**: npm, Bower, Grunt, and Wintersmith.
+Use `npm install [package] -g` followed by `npm install` and `bower install`.
+This will install all dependencies specific to this project.

-Many core settings can be configured by editing `config.json` but you'll need to get your feet wet.
+Most core settings can be configured by editing `config.json`.

 Preview server available at `localhost:8088` by running `wintersmith preview` from the command line.

 ## Deployment

-### GitHub Pages

-Currently I deploy to GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com).
-Wintersmith is configurd to output to the actual user page repo (which I then push to publish).
+Currently I deploy to GitHub Pages at [alexandersynaptic.com](http://alexandersynaptic.com) using `grunt deploy`.

-### Heroku

-I also experimented with serving the site on Heroku using Express.
-[More information](http://tlvince.com/wintersmith-on-heroku).

 ## Features

 - Projects: should be included as directories containing an `index.md` file under `./contents/projects/`.
-- Backstretch: drop any number of images into `contents/img/backgrounds` and tweak the relevant settings in `config.json` to control the background image slideshow.
+- Backstretch: drop any number of images into `contents/backgrounds` and tweak the relevant settings in `config.json` to control the background image slideshow.

 ## Known issues